LIS501/syllabi/ActionItems.md

 Consider post-group work discussions to discuss and evaluate not only their work and understanding but any questions they have.
 The post-group work discussion can help clarify the lesson & dig deeper into the issues/challenges associated with it.
 DEADLINE: &lt;2017-12-10 Sat&gt;

+### TODO Add formats to the Pandoc exercise (not just DOC & HTML)
+DEADLINE: &lt;2017-12-10 Sat&gt;

+### TODO Consider how to scaffold the multiple aspects of the Pandoc exercise: do an earlier activity at the shell?
+DEADLINE: &lt;2017-12-10 Sat&gt;

+### TODO